chetanjadhav-dev/Selenium-Web-Scraper/README.md

-Sure, here's a suitable title for your GitHub repository:

 **"Selenium Web Scraper: Automated Data Extraction and Filtering with CSV Export"**

 And here is a sample README.md file to get you started: